ihmcrobotics/ihmc-pub-sub-group/docs/Making a release.md

 #### Step 1: Generate messages (Only if test messages changed.
 Only affects tests.)

-In `ihmc-pub-sub-generator/src/test/java`, run `us.ihmc.pubsub.examples.GenerateTestMessages` (with
+Run `us.ihmc.pubsub.examples.GenerateTestMessages`
+with `ihmc-pub-sub-generator/src/test` set as the working directory.

-"Build, no error check" if using IntelliJ).
+> Note: If using IntelliJ, this might require "Build, no error check"

 Make sure the generated files have LF (Unix) line separators.